-HomeLab has over 10 years of prior experience working for local assessors, so we are familiar with the process of valuation as well as appeals.
+HomeLab has over ten years of experience working for local assessors, so we are familiar with the process of valuation as well as appeals.
 A reduction in value can offer significant savings, as it often lasts much longer than the year in which it was appealed.
-It often serves to “reset” the value, especially if there are actual discrepancies that are corrected such as size, basement finish, quality, or condition.
+It often serves to “reset” the deal, especially if discrepancies are corrected, such as size, basement finish, quality, or condition.
 These are issues that could artificially raise your property value every revaluation.
-We recommend one of three options for most clients, but as always it depends on your specific property and needs.
+We recommend one of three options for most clients, but it depends on your specific property and needs.

-You often don’t require an appraisal in order to be successful at a property tax appeal, but if one indicates you are overvalued, especially if done as of the same effective date, it is very difficult for an assessor, or potentially a board to dispute.
+You often don’t require an appraisal to be successful at a property tax appeal.
+Still, if one indicates you are overvalued, especially if done as of the same effective date, it is tough for an assessor or potentially a board to dispute.

-In Colorado, properties are re-appraised every odd year (2019,2021,2023), but it is possible to appeal in intervening years as well.
+In Colorado, properties are re-appraised every odd year (2019,2021,2023), but it is also possible to appeal in intervening years.
 For the most part, Colorado relies on the sales comparison approach to value the property.
-The assessor relies on whatever data they have on your property.
+The assessor depends on whatever data they have on your property.
 Because the assessor is valuing a universe of properties, it is easy for things to fall through the cracks.
-If there is something specific about your property that is affecting value, that the assessor may not be aware of, this is your best chance at a reduction in value.
+If something specific about your property is affecting value that the assessor may not be aware of, this is your best chance at a reduction in value.

-For the 2023 assessment, the assessor is required to determine market value based on data from the 24-month base period from July 1, 2020 through June 30, 2022.
-The actual value of the property is based on the appraisal date of June 30th of the year prior to the reappraisal.
-However, it is based on the condition of the property as of Jan 1 of the reappraisal year.
-This can be confusing.
-Basically the data for all the comparable sales being used stops at June 30th, but the data for the subject property is as of Jan 1.
+For the 2023 assessment, the assessor is required to determine market value based on data from the 24-month base period from July 1, 2020, through June 30, 2022.
+The property’s actual value is based on the appraisal date of June 30th of the year before the reappraisal.
+However, it is based on the property’s condition as of Jan 1 of the reappraisal year.
+This cannot be very clear.
+The data for all the comparable sales being used stops at June 30th, but the data for the subject property is as of Jan 1.
 So, no sales or market conditions can be used past June 30th to support your value.
-Keep in mind this means that if the market “crashes” after June 30th of the previous year to the reappraisal, it should not be taken into account for that reappraisal.
-Per statutes the assessor is supposed to set values at 100% of market value.
+This means that if the market “crashes” after June 30th of the previous year to the reappraisal, it should not be considered for that reappraisal.
+Per statutes, the assessor is supposed to set values at 100% of market value.

-There are multiple factors that determine your property taxes in a given year.
-It must be explained that this page is titled “Property Tax Appeal” but that is not actually correct.
-That is how most people view it but you are not actually able to appeal your taxes.
-You can appeal your valuation which has a direct correlation to your taxes.
-Your taxes are based on your valuation, so if your valuation is lowered, then your taxes will be less than they would have been.
+Multiple factors determine your property taxes in a given year.
+It must be explained that this page is titled “Property Tax Appeal,” but that is incorrect.
+That is how most people view it, but you cannot appeal your taxes.
+You can appeal your valuation, which directly correlates to your taxes.
+Your taxes are based on your valuation, so if your valuation is lowered, your taxes will be less than they would have been.
 However, it does not guarantee they will go down from the previous year.
-Keep in mind, taxes are not set until after valuations have been made, and the initial appeals have been completed.
-So you will not actually know your taxes when you appeal your property value.
-Your taxes are set based on a formula that is unique to your location.
-First you take the assessment rate (29% for Commercial Property, ~6.95% for Residential, this can vary) and multiply that by your value to get your Assessed Value.
+Remember that taxes are not set until after valuations have been done and the initial appeals have been completed.
+So you will not know your taxes when you appeal your property value.
+Your taxes are set based on a formula unique to your location.
+First, you take the assessment rate (29% for Commercial properties, ~6.95% for Residential, this can vary) and multiply that by your value to get your Assessed Value.
 You receive your notice of valuation by May 1 every year.
-You multiple your assessed value by your mill rate/1000.
-Your mills are determined by local commissioners, schools, special districts, etc and are not available until the December after your valuation.
-So you won’t actually know your taxes until later, but you could use the previous mills as a proxy until then.
+You multiply your assessed value by your mill rate/1000.
+Your mills are determined by local commissioners, schools, special districts, etc., and are unavailable until December after your valuation.
+So you won’t know your taxes until later, but you could use the last mills as a proxy until then.

 Residential home Notice of Value on May 1: $500,000